AmunCode/Week5-Challenges/README.md

 8. Add an attribute `magic_number` to your class.
 Set the `magic_number` value for each of th eobjects you created.
 9. Add all of your objects into a list.
 Then write code to print the `magic_number` of each item in your list.
 10. Write code that will print the average of the `magic_number` of all your objects.
 11. Ok so we've played around with attributes (specifically class attributes).
 Let's talk about class functions!
+Try to create a function in your class that will change one of your attributes.
+Stop when you are utterly flustered.
+I would like to see some of the failed attempts.
+12. As you have realized, function in a class are a delicate business.
+So the first function you will need to know is constructor `__init__`. it is special and comes after declaring class attributes.

+    `def __init__(self):`